cainehorr/jamfMessenger/README.md

 Provides a cookie-cutter jamfHelper pop-up window creation with a consistent look and feel for all your pop-up needs.

-* Contains ALL the jamfHelper options.
+* Contains ALL the jamfHelper options and flags
+  * Does not include the launchD function with delay and kill flags as this feature never seemed to work and is possibly deprecated in current versions
 * Provides UNICODE support for colorful pop-up windows with jamfHelper
 * Provides web URL support for pop-up window icons